-How Does The Halloween Party Ticket Work?
+How Does Disneyland’s Halloween Party Work?

 Guests under the age of three do not need a Halloween party ticket when entering with a ticket holding adult.

-Mickey’s Halloween Party is a highly anticipated event, but maybe you are wondering why.
+Oogie Boogie Bash – A Disney Halloween Party is a highly anticipated event, but maybe you are wondering why.
 So let’s look at some of the benefits of the event and why people love it so much.

-Trick or Treat Trail
+Trick or Treat Trails

-Special Fireworks and Parade
+Special World of Color and Parade

 TIP: Some kids find the parade a little scary.
 While many are fine with it, if your child scares easily, please be aware this may not be a parade they enjoy.

-Character Meet And Greets
+Character Meet And Greets During The Party

 Adults Can Wear Costumes